Circutrend Knee High Women’s Compression Socks In 30 40 mmHg

 - Closed toe design.
 To wear with an open shoe, you can also choose the Circutrend toeless compression socks

-Doctors prescribe the medical grade 30 40 mmHg compression socks for women in the following:
+Doctors prescribe 30 40 mmHg compression socks for women in the following:

 - To relieve swollen ankles or legs